latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Find grants to help pay bills, financial help and social services from organizations that cover all Tennessee cities and counties listed below, including Nashville and Memphis.
+Find grants to help pay bills, financial help and social services from organizations that cover all Tennessee cities and counties listed below.
 Learn how to apply for grant money to pay utility bills, rent, housing and other expenses from the government or charities.
-Or locate housing assistance programs, free daycare, or grants to help fix or pay for car payments.
+Or locate housing assistance programs, free daycare, or get help to fix or pay for car payments.
 Locate financial help near you in TN below.

 Low-income families can also get free stuff in addition to emergency assistance in Tennessee.
 Find everything from free gasoline cars or bus passes for work to clothes, furniture for a home or help from credit counselors on reducing debts.
 There are also USDA food programs and benefits for the working poor.